-- All participants must be an active member of the Oklahoma Crappie Anglers Club to participate in Tournaments.
-Membership is $25/year and runs concurrent to the Club’s Fiscal Year (Jan1 thru Dec 31).
+- Each angler must be an active member of the Oklahoma Crappie Anglers Club to participate in tournaments.
+Membership is $40/year and runs concurrent to the club’s fiscal year (Jan1 thru Dec 31).
 All anglers 15 YOA and younger when fishing with a parent or guardian may do so without a membership.

 - All anglers must be present at the anglers meeting which will be held at the specified location 1 hour before official tournament start.

 - TEAMS: You may enter alone or with a partner of your choice.
 No more than two (2) anglers will be allowed in a participating boat during tournament hours.
 Each team is also allowed one youth, age 15 or younger, in the boat during the tournament.